lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 ## Variational inference is just optimization

-Variational inference reduces Bayesian inference to an optimization problem.
+In conclusion, variational inference reduces Bayesian inference to an optimization problem.
-You have a candidate solution $q$, shake it and twist it and spread it around until you maximize the ELBO.
+You have a candidate solution $q$, and you shake it and twist it and spread it around until you maximize the ELBO.
 Variational inference per se is nothing more than this.<d-footnote>There are also variational inference methods that use other divergences than the reverse KL divergence, but we lose the meaning of the ELBO as a lower bound to the log normalization constant.</d-footnote>

-Most variational inference *algorithms* focus on:
+You may have seen other introductions to or formulations of variational inference that may seem way more complicated.
+The point is that most variational inference *algorithms* focus on:
 - Specific families of $q$ (e.g., factorized, exponential families, etc.)
 - Specific ways of calculating and optimizing the ELBO (block-wise coordinate updates, stochastic gradient ascent, etc.)

-But don't get confused: these are all implementation details.
-To reiterate, in principle you can just compute the ELBO *however you want* (e.g., by numerical integration, as we will do below), and move things around such that you maximize the ELBO.
-See Blei et al. (2020)<d-cite key="blei2017variational"></d-cite> for a review of various approaches.
+But don't get confused: these are all *implementation details*.
+To reiterate, in principle you can just compute the expectation in the ELBO however you want and however it is convenient for you (e.g., by numerical integration, as we will do below), and move things around such that you maximize the ELBO.
+There is nothing more to it.

+Of course, there are many clever things that can be done in various special cases (including exploiting [variational calculus](https://en.wikipedia.org/wiki/Calculus_of_variations), hence the name), but none of those are necessary to understand variational inference.
+See Blei et al. (2017)<d-cite key="blei2017variational"></d-cite> for a review of various approaches.

 ### Variational inference is just inference

-For the reasons mentioned above, I believe that variational inference is possibly the most natural way of thinking about Bayesian inference: computing the posterior is not some esoteric procedure, but we are just literally trying to find the distribution that best matches the true target posterior.
+For the reasons mentioned above, I believe that variational inference is possibly the most natural way of thinking about Bayesian inference: computing the posterior is not some esoteric procedure, but we are just trying to find the distribution that best matches the true target posterior, which we know up to a normalized constant.

-Variational inference is often seen as "just an approximation method" -- as opposed to a true technique for performing Bayesian inference -- because historically we were forced to use very simple approximation families.
-However, it has been a while since we can use very flexible distributions, starting for example from the advent of normalizing flows.
+Variational inference is often seen as "just an approximation method" -- as opposed to a true technique for performing Bayesian inference -- because historically we were forced to use very simple approximation families (factorized, simple Gaussians, etc.).
+However, it has been a while since we can use very flexible distributions, starting for example from the advent of normalizing flows in the 2010s.
+See the poignant review paper by Papamakarios et al. (2021).<d-cite key="papamakarios2021normalizing"></d-cite>

+But even old-school distributions such as mixtures of Gaussians can go a long way, as long as you use enough components; the difficulty there is to fit them accurately. *For example*,<d-footnote>Self-promotion alert!</d-footnote> our sample-efficient [Variational Bayesian Monte Carlo method](https://acerbilab.github.io/pyvbmc/) uses a mixture of Gaussians with *many* components (up to 50) to achieve pretty-good approximations of the target.
+We can do that reliably and efficiently because we exploit a Gaussian process approximation of the log target which lets us calculate the cross-entropy term of the ELBO *analytically*, thus yielding very accurate gradients.
+I will probably write a separate post on this, and more details in Acerbi (2018, 2020).<d-cite key="acerbi2018variational"></d-cite><d-cite key="acerbi2020variational"></d-cite>

 ## Playing with variational inference

 In the widget below ([app page](https://lacerbi.github.io/interactive-vi-demo/)) you can see variational inference at work for yourself.
+This works best on a computer, some aspects are not ideal on mobile.

+You can select the target density as well as the family of variational posterior, from a single Gaussian with different constraints (isotropic, diagonal covariance, full covariance) to various mixtures of Gaussians.

-Move around the distributions and change their parameters -- or just lazily press *Optimize* -- and see the ELBO value go up, getting closer and closer to the true $$ \log \mathcal{Z} $$, as far as the chosen posterior family allows.
+Your job: click and drag around the distributions and change their parameters -- or just lazily press *Optimize* -- and see the ELBO value go up, getting closer and closer to the true $$ \log \mathcal{Z} $$, as far as the chosen posterior family allows.

 It is very satisfying.